duraanali/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Answer: The purpose of the session is to remmeber the credentials of the user that's logged in by using cookies.
+If the session expires, the user has to log back in.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Answer: It uses hash to store passwords which keeps the password from getting saved as plain text.

 - [ ] What does bcrypt do to slow down attackers?

+Answer: It slows down attackers by the amount of salt rounds you have in your code.
+The higher the rounds, the harder it's to break the password.

 - [ ] What are the three parts of the JSON Web Token?

+Answer: The three parts of the JSON Web Token are header or algorithm, payload or data, and the signature.

 ## Minimum Viable Product